Q & A WITH HAYLEY PHAN

 What’s been your experience with Reid since you started?

 My first impression after my first week at work: Everybody has been genuinely amicable that made me feel absolutely welcomed!
 The working environment is professional when the team is focused on their job.
 Then during the breaks, we share stuff we are interested in such as some daily news or family stories.

 Work wise, I’ve got new tasks to do and new skills to learn every day, which keeps me feel pumped at work.
 I love working, especially when the job helps open your eyes on new horizons.
 Even though I’ve got past experience of administering Social pages, the duties that I am assigned at Reid are not similar to that.
 Absolutely, the new perspective of work gets me excited every working day.

 What’s an average day in the life of Hayley Phan?

-My alarm clock rings at 6:45, then I have breakfast, prepare myself and ride to work.
+My alarm clock rings at 6:45.
+Then.
+I have breakfast, prepare myself and ride to work.
 Since Reid office has just moved to a new place, it takes me around 20 minutes by bike, rather than 10 minutes by walk to the old office.
-However, I truly enjoy this change as it provides me with physical exercises daily, which gives me a fresh start every morning.
+However, I truly enjoy this change as it provides me with physical exercises daily.
+This gives me a fresh start every morning.